pinco227/D-man/README.md

 ## Deployment
 - ### GitHub Pages
   The project was deployed to GitHub Pages using the following steps:
-  1. Log in to GitHub and locate the [Dublin Hills Repository](https://github.com/pinco227/D-man).
+  1. Log in to GitHub and locate the [D-man Repository](https://github.com/pinco227/D-man).
   2. At the top of the Repository, locate and click the "Settings" Button on the menu.
   3. Scroll down the Settings page until you locate the "GitHub Pages" Section.
   4. Under "Source", click the dropdown called "**None**" and select "**main**" branch.